danrex/django-riv/README.md

-However, if you already have an existing Django web application and you want to enrich it with an API because for example you want to write a native mobile app you will probably see the advantages of RIV quickly.
+However, if you already have an existing Django web application and you want to enrich it with an API because for example you want to write a native mobile app you will probably see the advantages of RiV quickly.

 # Design concept #

-The focus of RIV is to make your views completely resusable.
+The focus of RiV is to make your views completely resusable.
 Therefore:

 * Data preparation and access control happens in your views
-* RIV ensures your response is conform to the HTTP protocol definitions
+* RiV ensures your response is conform to the HTTP protocol definitions
-* RIV helps you to change the representation of your data
+* RiV helps you to change the representation of your data
-* If you don't have views RIV can run in a standalone mode
+* If you don't have views RiV can run in a standalone mode

 # Known Issues #

 * The HTTP methods OPTIONS, HEAD, TRACE and PATCH are not implemented
-* RIV currently supports only integers as primary keys
+* RiV currently supports only integers as primary keys
 * Foreign keys have to be supplied as ids and not as URIs
 * Changing foreign key (or m2m) fields inline is not supported